donaldraymond/crystallography-scripts/README.md

 Run like this `makeO.sh file.mtz file.pdb`, or simple run `makeO.sh` and follow instructions.

+## pdb2O.sh

+This script combines the functionality of grabPDB.sh and makeO.sh.
+Essentially, it will download coordinate and reflection files from the PDB, generate maps and create an O macro to get the maps and PDB into O upon launch.
+Just run the script with a PDB ID and sit back and relax.

 ## makemap.sh

 This is a striped-down version of the makeO.sh script.
 All it does is make maps from an mtz with map coefficients.